 Not sure how to get your kids walking, biking or otherwise transporting themselves to school?
 It’s not that hard and this program can help.

 Parents can get a program toolkit, which includes a “how-to” guide on hosting a successful Walk and Bike to School Day, reflective stickers for bikes and helmets, event signage for schools, and a variety of CLIF Kid snacks for students.
-Toolkits are available through the Safe Routes to School National Partnership and a limited number are also through a contest hosted on the CLIF Kid Facebook page.
+Toolkits are available through the Safe Routes to School National Partnership.

 Think you can’t manage?